christine-lehmann/Sololearn-Python-Code-Projects/readme.md

 # Sololearn
-## This is a Python Course - code project in Sololearn
+## This is a Python Course - code project compilation in Sololearn